 Test Scores for GRE and GMAT

 The ETS Institution Code for test scores for UVM is: 3920Not all UVM programs require a GRE or GMAT.
 Please check the requirements on Programs and Degrees to see if your department or program requires GRE subject scores in addition to the general scores.
 If your program requires GRE or GMAT test scores, you must request that official scores be sent from the administering agency to the Graduate Admissions Office using school code 3920.
 Scores are valid for 5 years from the test date.
 Please be sure that the names you used for your application match exactly to the names you used on test scores.
 Please allow 1-2 weeks for your scores to be sent and for your application status to indicate that scores have been received.

 Note that The University of Vermont does not have a minimum GRE/GMAT score, and not all programs require them.
 For those that do, scores are used as only one component of your whole application in a holistic review process.
-For a list of median GRE/GMAT scores, click here (PDF).
-These are not cut-off scores, and should be served as a gauge only.

 Questions about the GRE examination may be directed to:

 Box 6103, Princeton, NJ 08541-6103

 Applicants whose native language is not English are required to submit proof of English proficiency.
 For further information about the English Proficiency Requirement, please visit our international admissions page.

 We offer application fee waivers for applicants who are current members of:

 - Institute for Recruitment of Teachers (IRT)

 - Society for Advancement of Chicanos/Hispanics and Native Americans in Science (SACNAS)